-2012 2011 2010 Provision for Federal income taxes at the statutory rate 35.0% 35.0% 35.0% State and local income taxes, net of Federal tax benefit 3.3 4.9 4.9 Permanent differences resulting in Federal taxable income 5.5 0.4 0.5 Foreign tax rate differential (3.4) Foreign tax credit (2.5) - Other, net (0.5) (1.3) (2.0) Actual provision for income taxes 37.4% 39.0% 38.4%
+2013 2012 2011 Provision for Federal income taxes at the statutory rate 35.0% 35.0% 35.0% State and local income taxes, net of Federal tax benefit 3.3 3.3 4.9 Permanent differences resulting in Federal taxable income 4.8 5.5 0.4 Foreign tax rate differential (1.4) (3.4) Foreign tax credit (2.5) (2.5) Other, net (0.7) (0.5) (1.3) Actual provision for income taxes 38.5% 37.4% 39.0%

 The Company accounts for uncertain income tax positions in accordance with ASC Topic 740 Income Taxes.
-As of January 31, 2012, the Company had no material unrecognized tax benefits.
+As of January 31, 2013, the Company had no material unrecognized tax benefits.
 The Company files income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
-The Company is currently under audit by various state and local jurisdiction for the years ended January 31, 2008 through January 31, 2011.
-As of January 31, 2012, the federal tax examination for the year ended January 31, 2009 has been concluded with no change.
+The Company is currently under audit by various state and local jurisdictions for the years ended January 31, 2008 through January 31, 2011.
+The Company currently has tax years open from the years ended January 31, 2010 through January 31, 2013 with the exception of certain state tax jurisdictions.

 The Company's policy on classification is to include interest in "interest and financing charges" and penalties in "selling, general and administrative expense" in the accompanying Consolidated Statements of Income.
 The Company and certain of its subsidiaries are subject to U.S. Federal income tax as well as income tax of multiple state, local, and foreign jurisdictions.
 U.S. Federal income tax returns have been examined through January 31, 2009.
+As of January 31, 2013, the federal tax examination for the year ended January 31, 2009 was concluded with no change.
+One of the subsidiaries, T.R.B.
+International S.A., has a ruling with the Swiss government that taxes commercial foreign sourced income at an 11.6% rate.
+This ruling is set to expire in the year ending January 31, 2014.

-Undistributed earnings of the Company's foreign subsidiaries amounted to approximately \$13.6 million at January 31, 2012.
+Undistributed earnings of the Company's foreign subsidiaries amounted to approximately \$7.0 million at January 31, 2013.
 Those earnings are considered indefinitely reinvested and, accordingly, no provision for U.S. income taxes has been provided thereon.
 Upon distribution of those earnings in the form of dividends or otherwise, the Company would be subject to both U.S. income taxes (subject to an adjustment for foreign tax credits) and withholding taxes payable to the various foreign countries, as applicable.
+At this point in time it is not practical to estimate the amount of taxes payable if the earnings were remitted.